WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

   - PowerShell
   - Storefront
   - Web Interface
-  - XenApp
+  - &
   - XenDesktop
 ---
 [In my previous post](https://theorypc.ca/2017/04/24/citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api/), I was exploring takingÂ URI parameters and passing them to an application.

-The main issue we are facing is that Storefront launches the ica file via an iframe src. Â When launching the ica via this method the iframe does a simple &#8216;GET&#8217; without passing any HEADER parameters &#8212; which is the only (documented) way to pass data to Storefront.
+The main issue we are facing is that Storefront launches the ica file via an iframe src. Â When launching the ica via this method the iframe does a simple 'GET' without passing any HEADER parameters - which is the only (documented) way to pass data to Storefront.

-What can I do?Â I think what I need to do is create my own \*custom\* launchica command. Â Because this will be against an unauthenticated store we should be able remove the authentication portions AND any unique identifiers (eg, csrf data). Â Really, we just need the two options &#8212; the application to launch and the parameter to pass into it. Â I am <span style="text-decoration: underline;"><strong>NOT</strong> </span>a web developer, I do not know what would be the best solution to this problem, but here is something I came up with.
+What can I do?Â I think what I need to do is create my own \*custom\* launchica command. Â Because this will be against an unauthenticated store we should be able remove the authentication portions AND any unique identifiers (eg, csrf data). Â Really, we just need the two options - the application to launch and the parameter to pass into it. Â I am <span style="text-decoration: underline;"><strong>NOT</strong> </span>a web developer, I do not know what would be the best solution to this problem, but here is something I came up with.

-My first thought is this needs to be a URL that must be queried and that URL must return a specific content-type. Â I know Powershell has lots of control over specifying things like this and I have some familiarity with Powershell so I&#8217;ve chosen that as my tool of choice to solve this problem.
+My first thought is this needs to be a URL that must be queried and that URL must return a specific content-type. Â I know Powershell has lots of control over specifying things like this and I have some familiarity with Powershell so I've chosen that as my tool of choice to solve this problem.

 In order to start I need to create or find something that will get data from a URL to powershell. Â Fortunately, a brilliant person by the name of [SteveÂ Lee](https://twitter.com/steve_msft) solved this [first problem for me](https://www.powershellgallery.com/packages/HttpListener/1.0.2).

 What he created is a Powershell module that creates a HTTP listener than waits for a request.
 We can take this listener and modify it so it listens for our two variables (CTX_Application and NFuseAppCommandLine) and then returns a ICA file. Â Since this is an unauthenticated URL I had to remove the authentication feature of the script and I added a function to query the real Storefront services to generate the ICA file.

-So what I&#8217;m envisioning is replacing the &#8220;LaunchIca&#8221; command with my custom one.
+So what I'm envisioning is replacing the "LaunchIca" command with my custom one.

 &nbsp;

-This is my modification of Steve&#8217;s script:
+This is my modification of Steve's script:

 <pre class="lang:ps decode:true"># Copyright (c) 2014 Microsoft Corp.
 #